nicolas-carolo/hsploit/README.md

 ## Features

 * Effective version number filtering
-* Syntax highlighting of the source code of exploits and shellcodes
+* Open the source code of exploits and shellcodes using _nano_
 * View information about the characteristics of exploits and shellcodes
 * Automatic check for updates